 For the person making the will:

-It usually costs several hundred dollars to write it, keep an original, provide a certified copy and register it.
+It usually costs several hundred dollars for the Notary to prepare the will, keep an original, provide a certified copy, and register it.
 It can cost more depending on the circumstances.

 For example, a tenant of an apartment who only owns a car and an RRSP and who wants to leave everything to her spouse will pay less than the owner of several businesses and second homes who wants to create trusts for many children and grandchildren.